Azure-Samples/frontdoor-appservice-vnet-terraform/README.md

-# Frontdoor terraform script with App Service
+# Azure Front Door and App Service Terraform script

 This project provides a end to end terraform script for provisioning a WAF enabled frontdoor with backend pools set with an existing Azure App service, routing rules with  caching config.
 The script provisions an existing voting App from https://github.com/Azure-Samples/azure-voting-app-redis and limits access to this backend from Azure Frontdoor.